Coronavirus: latest official figures for West Berkshire and UK

 Coronavirus: latest official figures

-The number of lab-confirmed coronavirus cases in West Berkshire is now 477, an increase of two since yesterday (Wednesday).
+The number of lab-confirmed coronavirus cases in West Berkshire is now 479, which represents an increase of one on yesterday.

 Since July 2, the figure now includes both Pillar 1 data (tests that are taken in Public Health England and NHS labs, NHS hospitals and results from NHS care and health workers) and Pillar 2 data, which relates to testing done in the wider community.